echen/scaldingale/README.md

 <blockquote class="twitter-tweet"><p>rated Born This Way by Lady GaGa 5 stars <a href="http://t.co/wTYAwWqm" title="http://itun.es/iSg92N">itun.es/iSg92N</a> <a href="https://twitter.com/search/%2523iTunes">#iTunes</a></p>&mdash; gggf (@GalMusic92) <a href="https://twitter.com/GalMusic92/status/167267017865428996" data-datetime="2012-02-08T15:22:19+00:00">February 8, 2012</a></blockquote>
 <script src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 (iTunes apparently lets you send a tweet whenever you rate a song.)
-So let's make use of this data and generate music recommendations!
+So let's make use of this data and generate music recommendations.

 Again, we create a new class that overrides the abstract `input` defined in `VectorSimilarities`: